-This appendix reports the computational runtime of adversarial example generation across different attack methods and model architectures.
-We measure the average wall-clock time required to generate a single adversarial sample for each attack on MNIST, OrganAMNIST, and CIFAR-10 datasets.
+This appendix details the computational runtime associated with adversarial example generation across the various attack methodologies and model architectures.
+Specifically, we measure the average wall-clock time required to generate a single adversarial sample for each attack on the MNIST, OrganAMNIST, and CIFAR-10 datasets.

-Table~\ref{tab:attack_runtimes} provides per-sample runtime results for classical DNN and CNN baselines as well as the proposed hybrid quantum--classical models (HQCNN) under different entanglement configurations (None, Linear, Star, and Full).
-All measurements are averaged over the full test sets and obtained under identical hardware and software settings to ensure consistency and comparability.
+Table~\ref{tab:attack_runtimes} presents the per-sample runtime results for the classical DNN and CNN baselines, alongside the proposed HQCNN models under their respective entanglement configurations (None, Linear, Star, and Full).
+All reported measurements are averaged over the entire test sets and were obtained under strictly identical hardware and software environments to guarantee consistency and comparability.